Agent Vm

 Section titled “Isolation model”Each agent runs inside a QEMU MicroVM (microvm.hypervisor = "qemu",

-optimize.enable = true).
+optimize.enable = false so the host uses stock qemu_kvm).
 The containment boundary per VM is:

 - Private network segment — its own